JamesMckenna/GJM_BAIS_4992_Research_Report/README.txt

 might have to run: To search for the templates on NuGet.org, run 'dotnet new is4inmem --search'.

 Changed some of the names of APIs and clients

+"Most of the code lives in the “Quickstart” folder using a “feature folder” style.
+If this style doesn’t suit you, feel free to organize the code in any way you want."

+                options.DefaultScheme = "Cookies";
+                options.DefaultChallengeScheme = "oidc";

+MvcClient: change launch settings and port number and start up projects Startup                     options.ClientId = "mvcClient"; options.ClientSecret = "aDifferentSecret"; must match IdentityServer Config.Client add Logout to a controller and a link to the nav menu _Layout.cshtmml